IIIF/api/source/api/presentation/3.0/index.md

 ##### id

 The URI that identifies this resource.
 It is _RECOMMENDED_ that an HTTPS URI be used for all resources.
-If this resource is only available embedded within another resource, such as a Sequence within a Manifest, then the URI _MAY_ be the URI of the encapsulating resource with a unique fragment on the end.
+If this resource is only available embedded (see the [terminology section][prezi-api-3-terminology] for an explanation of "embedded") within another resource, such as a Sequence within a Manifest, then the URI _MAY_ be the URI of the encapsulating resource with a unique fragment on the end.
 This is not true for Canvases, which _MUST_ have their own URI without a fragment.

 The value _MUST_ be a string.